AhmedEltorky/Interface-Project-Demo/README.md

-1- run the Virtual Serial Port (VSPE) program, and create COM1. you can find this program in the URL below http://www.eterlogic.com/Downloads.html
+1- run the Virtual Serial Port (VSPE) program, and create COM1.

+you can find (VSPE) program in this URL http://www.eterlogic.com/Downloads.html